MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_FileSystem_Provider.md

 ### ItemType \<String\>

-This parameter allows you to specify the tye of item to create with `New-Item`
+This parameter allows you to specify the type of item to create with `New-Item`.

 The available values of this parameter depend on the current provider you are using.